Gortaf/StatsBot/README.md

 #### 1.\>help
 the \>help command will send you a help message in your DMs to help you use StatsBot

+#### 1.\>uptime
+this command will show for how long the bot has been online and running.
+This is useful because if you had a poll going on when a restart happen, the poll is lost.

 #### 2. \>poll

 the \>poll command allows you to organise a poll accross your server.
 Simply follow this syntax: